codeforgoodconf/sisters-of-the-road-admin/README.md

 # Technology

-This tool is a Django app.
-The POS interface will likely require some kind of Javascript layer, but a heavy single page app is not required.
-Either standalone vanilla JS, jQuery or Angular should suffice.
+This tool is a Django app with Preact frontend and Postgres for the database.

 # Event MVP Functionality Overview